aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-fields/index.md

 If none of the built-in form input components are suitable, you can create your own.
 This is a more advanced topic which is covered in detail in the [Custom Form Input Components](/guides/extending-the-admin-ui/custom-form-inputs/) guide.

 ## Tabbed custom fields

 With a large, complex project, it's common for lots of custom fields to be required.
-This can get visually noisy in the UI, so Vendure supports tabbed custom fields.
+This can get visually noisy in the UI, so Deenruv supports tabbed custom fields.
 Just specify the tab name in the `ui` object, and those fields with the same tab name will be grouped in the UI!
 The tab name can also be a translation token if you need to support multiple languages.

 :::note